Peter Degraves creates delicious alternative to imported liquor using pristine Tasmanian ingredients

 CUB becomes the employer of choice for footballers

-It’s been said that at any time in the 1930s CUB could have fielded a mighty football team, such was its popularity as an employer for players.
-At one point, there were so many Collingwood footballers employed at the brewery that a ban was put on employing players from that particular club!
-Carlton Brewery also employed Charlie Pannam, the first VFL player to reach 100 games and Richmond’s first captain in its inaugural VFL season.
+It’s been said that at any time in the 1930s CUB could have fielded a mighty football team, such was its popularity as an employer of players.
+At one point, there were so many Collingwood players working at the brewery that a ban was put on employing players from that particular club!
+Carlton Brewery also employed Charlie Pannam, the first VFL player to reach 100 games and Richmond’s captain throughout its inaugural VFL season.

 The Great Northern Brewery in Cairns joins the CUB family

 Melbourne-brewed beer had been shipped to north Queensland since the turn of the century but it was difficult to maintain quality, and wharf labourers as well as railway men often drilled holes in the barrels to steal their share of beer.
-It became easier for CUB to brew locally so they bought the then struggling Great Northern Brewery and steered it through the Great Depression.
+So CUB bought the then struggling Great Northern Brewery and steered it through the Great Depression.

 CUB bolsters morale during wartime

 During World War II, beer was rationed in Australia so Foster's and VB could be sent to troops stationed in Australia and overseas.
 It was said that a simple bottle of Foster’s would do more for morale than anything except a War Office message that you were to be shipped home on the next boat.